 Mindful Eating Key to Healthy Holidays

-The holiday rush with often endless to-do lists and parties, can often add more stress to our already busy lives, along with plenty of opportunities to overeat during parties and family gatherings.
+The holiday rush with often endless to-do lists and parties can add more stress to already busy lives, along with plenty of opportunities to overeat or mindlessly eat during parties and family gatherings.

 During the holidays, overeating can be a distraction from uncomfortable thoughts or feelings, similar to smoking or having a drink.
-Dr. Holst said that just as with using cigarettes or alcohol to help manage what is currently going on, stress eating can lead to unintentional consequences that affect overall health and well-being.
+Just as with using cigarettes or alcohol to help manage what is currently going on, stress eating can lead to unintentional consequences that affect overall health and well-being.

-“If you’re at a holiday event and everyone is gathered around food eating and talking, eating can become mindless because we’re engaged in other activities.
-We’re distracted.
+Behavioral therapists suggest that if you are attending a holiday event and everyone is gathered around food eating and talking, eating can become mindless because we’re engaged in other activities.
 The holidays can also be a very stressful time and many of us reach for food to feel better.
-It’s a way to cope with the stress,” Dr. Holst indicated.
+Eating can become a way to cope with the stress.

 Why Do We Overeat?

-Dr. Holst explained that when foods high in fat and sugar are consumed, there is a surge of dopamine released in our brains which is a chemical, or neurotransmitter, that helps control the reward and pleasure function in our brains.
+When foods high in fat and sugar are consumed, there is a surge of dopamine released in our brains which is a chemical, or neurotransmitter, that helps control the internal reward and pleasure function.
 So, when we eat, dopamine is released and we momentarily feel pleasure, experiencing temporary relief from stress.

 Practice Mindfulness and Key Behaviors